lee-zhg/watson-voicebot/README.md

 1. The voicebot picks up the call and greets you with welcome greeting.

-1. You talk to voicebot `one big mac to go`.
+1. You make the order by talking to voicebot `one big mac to go`.

 1. Because all required information to order a burger has been provided, the voicebot grabs information and completes the order with response messages.